 Dear friends, at this time our rectory staff are back in the office from 9 AM to 3 PM during the week to assist you, and we priests are happy to address your spiritual needs, as well.
 Simply call the rectory if you need to meet with one of us.

-We appreciate the efforts you have made to hand-deliver your contributions to the rectory and mail in your envelopes.
+For those who are not back at Mass, we appreciate the efforts you have made to hand-deliver your contributions to the rectory and mail in your envelopes.
 To make supporting our parish easier, you can now make your donations through our website.
 Simply click HERE to contribute.
 As financial situations change and become more unclear, I realize it can be very unsettling.
 I thank you for keeping St. Joseph the Worker in your hearts and prayers.

 Please be assured of our prayers and let us pray that this virus will soon be overcome.
 I ask that you continue to pray for all of our sick and those caring for them.